-Serious health problems are very rare with the implant.
+It is rare to have serious health problems with the implant.
 You can't use it if you are taking some kinds of medicine - talk to your doctor about what you're taking.

 The implant must be inserted by a specially trained doctor or nurse.
-Many doctors have this training - or visit a Family Planning NSW clinic.
+Many doctors have this training - or visit a Family Planning Australia clinic.